atulmali18/React_JS_traning/notes/Day_6.md

 what is state?
-State is Built-in object in a class component it can hold the data it is  mutable (can modify the data using this.setState())
+State is Built-in object in used a class component it can hold the data it is  mutable (can modify the data using this.setState())

 what is constructor
 - the constructor is special type of function that call automatically when the object/state are created.